About the Study Abroad Program

 Criteria varies for each program.
 Consult a particular program page for specifics about admission criteria for that program.

 In general, deadlines are important.
 The Study Abroad Office sets deadlines for applications, deposits, paperwork, and various other required materials.
 The Study Abroad Office uses email as its official means of communication with students.
 Please be vigilant about checking your email and adhering to the deadlines published by the Study Abroad Office.
+Application deadlines vary by program.
+Please consult the program's webpage for the specific application deadline for that program.

 The Office of International Programs at SUNY Geneseo is dedicated to actively promoting global awareness and intercultural understanding, supporting the exchange of people and ideas, and developing opportunities for global study, research, and service for students, faculty, and staff.